 I STRONGLY recommend taking your new kitten to your own vet for a check up within a day or so of bringing him home.
 This way, if there are problems with his health, they can be picked up quickly and you can contact the registered breeder.
 If s/he has sold you a sick kitten, they have an obligation to either pay the vet’s bills or take the kitten back and give you a full refund.
 If your kitten is sick, ask the vet to put it down in writing so you can pass this information onto the breeder.
 Make sure you take a photocopy for your own records.

-- As more and more cats are kept indoors it's prudent to learn how to trim a cat's claws.
-Please read our page on how to do this, if you are still unsure, ask your vet to show you.
+As more and more cats are kept indoors it’s prudent to learn how to trim a cat’s claws.